-NOTE: Requirements for application include: a CV, a signed letter of commitment from your clinical site and preceptor and an active nursing license should be included.
+NOTE: Requirements for application include: a CV, a signed letter of commitment from your clinical site and preceptor as part of the application process - a CV-and an active nursing license should be included.

 Upon admission, the student will meet with the Associate Dean of Midwifery and Women's Health to discuss an individualized program of study based upon the NP's experience, length of time out of practice, and intended scope of practice.
 At minimum, the program of study would include advanced didactic coursework focusing on the appropriate area of practice and clinical experiences with the same focus.
 See examples below.
 Note that the actual program of study will be individually developed.